 The answer, like most things in life, is “it depends.”

 It's not uncommon to be without life insurance.
-In fact, many people do not yet have a life insurance policy, according to research from the Life Insurance Market Research Association and Life Happens.
-The 2017 survey found that 41 percent of respondents did not have any life insurance and 50 percent of those that do only have an individual life insurance policy.1
+In fact, many people do not yet have a life insurance policy, according to research from LIMRA and Life Happens.
+The 2019 survey found that 43 percent of respondents did not have any life insurance and 28 percent of those that do only have an individual life insurance policy.1

-However, eight in 10 answering the survey said that they saw a need for insurance, particularly for those with children.
-And 39 percent said they wished their spouse or partner had more insurance.
+However, about two-thirds answering the survey said that they saw a need for insurance, particularly for those with children.

 Whether life insurance benefits are right for you depends on your goals and how much income protection your family needs.